≡ Menu

 Incorporate Keywords Relevant to Teaching in Your Cover Letter

-Incorporating the right keywords in your teaching-focused cover letter is essential for many reasons.
+For many reasons, incorporating the right keywords in your teaching-focused cover letter is essential.

-When you are writing your cover letter and resume, you may find out it’s tricky to customize it according to the position you are applying for or the school district you want to be a part of.
+When you write your cover letter and resume, you may find it tricky to customize them according to the position you are applying for or the school district you want to work for.
 The key is to tweak your keywords by following the principles of the mirroring technique.

 How to Incorporate Teacher Keywords

-Gathering your focus is important when you tweak your keywords to mirror the school district or teaching position you wish to secure.
-Job seekers often think their resume is targeted and focused, but the truth is they are simply generalizing, making their resume no better than a generic resume.
+Gathering your focus is essential when tweaking your keywords to match the school district or teaching position you wish to secure.
+Job seekers often think their resumes are targeted and focused, but they generalize, making them no better than generic resumes.

-Understand the mirroring technique’s main principle because this will be the extension of your effort to try to shift your teaching career perspective.
+Understand the mirroring technique’s main principle because this will extend your effort to shift your teaching career perspective.
 First, you can visit online job aggregators and match your ideal teaching job to the posted job description.

 Relevant Keywords